PeakIndicators/Getting-Started-On-Azure-ML/Work-with-Data-in-Azure-ML-code.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/53.PNG)

 ### Pass a file dataset to an experiment script
-Just as with a Tabular dataset, there are two ways you can pass a file dataset to a script.
+Just as with a Tabular dataset, there are two ways you can pass a file dataset to a script:

+* Use a script argument for a file dataset
+* Use a named input for a file dataset

 However, there are some key differences in the way that the dataset is passed.

-### Use a script argument for a file dataset
+#### Use a script argument for a file dataset
 You can pass a file dataset as a script argument.
 Unlike with a tabular dataset, you must specify a mode for the file dataset argument, which can be **as_download** or **as_mount**.
 This provides an access point that the script can use to read the files in the dataset.
 In most cases, you should use **as_download**, which copies the files to a temporary location on the compute where the script is being run.
 However, if you are working with a large amount of data for which there may not be enough storage space on the experiment compute, use **as_mount** to stream the files directly from their source.

 *ScriptRunConfig:*